-2017 Summary Compensation Table
+2018 Summary Compensation Table

-The following table provides information regarding the Company's principal executive officer (Mr. Munoz), principal financial officer (Mr. Levy), and the three other most highly compensated executive officers in 2017 who were serving at year-end (Messrs.
-Kirby, Nocella and Hart), determined in accordance with applicable SEC disclosure rules.
-The table provides information for 2017 and, to the extent required by applicable SEC disclosure rules, 2016 and 2015.
+The following table provides information regarding the Company's principal executive officer (Mr. Munoz), principal financial officer (Mr. Laderman), and the three other most highly compensated executive officers in 2018 who were serving at year-end (Messrs.
+Kirby, G. Hart and B. Hart), determined in accordance with applicable SEC disclosure rules.
+The table also provides information regarding the Company's prior principal financial officer (Mr. Levy) who resigned from the Company in May 2018.
+The table provides information for 2018 and, to the extent required by applicable SEC disclosure rules, 2017 and 2016.